Canonteign: 21st century

-The old manor house was restored in the 1970s and in November 2015 the Grade I listed 16th century "Canonteign Manor House" with 10 acre of garden and parkland was sold to a Chinese investor Liqun Peng for £2 million by estate agents Savills, Exeter branch.
+The old manor house was restored in the 1970s and in November 2015 the Grade I listed 16th century "Canonteign Manor House" with 10 acre of garden and parkland was sold to Chinese investor Liqun Peng for £2 million by estate agents Savills, Exeter branch.
 In 2015, the manor had been listed as featuring four reception rooms, a long gallery (serving as a gym), 7 bedroom suites, a 2nd floor office & staff flat and a sunken walled garden with swimming pool.

 News reports in January 2020 indicated that the owner had attempted in 2019 to obtain consent from the Dartmoor National Park Authority to turn the property into a holiday let for up to 17 guests on a short term basis for no more than 90 days per year.
 Residents in the area objected to the plan.
 The application was denied and was modified by the property owner.
 The revised application was tentatively approved on 16 June 2020 on the basis that the property would not be used as a holiday let until the outdoor swimming pool was "decommissioned and fenced from the application site".

 A Country Life (magazine) article on 20 June 2020 indicated that the property was on the market through estate agents Fine & Country South Devon with a guide price of £3.5 million; the "heated swimming pool" was stated as one of the amenities.
 Other sources indicated that the manor had received "extensive and sympathetic renovation".
 It was listed as a 10-bedroom home over three floors, with a great hall, library, a huge gym and a self-contained flat.